NPEhero-team/NPEhero/README.md

 Todo:
 - [ ] fix reliance on local font

-- [ ] Redesign level editor menus
-  - [ ] remove sidebar new dialog
-- [ ] Make scaling of the center box consistent across pages
+bugs to squash

 - [ ] Improve errorList and controlEditor
 - [ ] Click sounds on all buttons in editor
 - [ ] Fix notesEditor note preview being too small with no notes
 - [ ] Properly center background image

+features to add
 - [ ] Tweak design of songPlayer
+  - [ ] Redesign level editor menus
-- [ ] Level sharing file format, import and export
+- [ ] remove sidebar new dialog
+- [ ] Make scaling of the center box consistent across pages

 # Installation
 Coming soon.